Want a Successful Marriage? Discuss Money Often

 - Come up with a plan and stick to it.
 Motivate each other – don’t blame; instead, stay focused on your goal of finally living debt-free.

-Don’t Let Money Ruin Your Marriage
+Don’t Let Money Conflicts Ruin Your Marriage

-Regular discussions about money, sharing financial responsibilities, creating budgets, and setting goals together will strengthen your marriage and prevent money from interfering with your relationship.
-When communication lines are open and you work together as a team, conflict and instability will have no hold on your marriage.
+Money can be an emotional topic, but regular discussions about money, sharing financial responsibilities, creating budgets, and setting goals together will strengthen your marriage and prevent money from interfering with your relationship.

 Want a Successful Marriage?
 Discuss Money Often

-This blog post was published by Axos Bank on August 24, 2022, and last updated on August 24, 2022.
+This blog post was published by Axos Bank on August 24, 2022, and last updated on January 18, 2024.